Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: Introduction

-It was demonstrated that the near-horizon symmetries include $\mathcal{S}1$ diffeomorphism~\cite{1999-Carlip-PRL,*2011-Carlip-Entropy}. $\mathcal{S}1$ diffeosymmetry can be incorporated in quantum theory by demanding that the theory possess a representation of the Virasoro algebra~\cite{1999-Carlip-PRL,2011-Carlip-Entropy}.
-In the literature, this is viewed as the microscopic theory of the event-horizon being a CFT since it possesses representations of Virasoro algebra~\cite{2011-Carlip-Entropy,2012-Compere-LRR}.

-Here, we differ from these approaches and construct a microscopic model with a mass gap.
-To understand this, consider the gravitational collapse of matter-energy to form a spherically symmetric, asymptotically flat black-hole (see \ref{fig:bhcollapse}).
-We draw attention to the point $P$ ($i^+$), a $S^2$ surface. $P$ is the intersection of the future event horizon $\mathcal{H}^+$ and future null infinity $\mathcal{I}^+$ and is also part of the boundary of the space-time.
-Importantly, the black-hole space-time becomes stationary only at $P$.
-This is because, for the portion outside it, the disturbance caused by various fields (including gravitational waves) is present until one reaches $P$.
-At any point on $\mathcal{H}^+$, the black-hole can be viewed as interacting with external fields.
-We can view this process as a perturbed black-hole relaxing to a stationary black-hole by emitting QNMs~\cite{1992-Chandrasekhar-BHBook}.

-For the microscopic description, this translates to the addition of interaction terms to the stationary black-hole described by CFT.
-The microscopic model is a deformed CFT; CFT perturbed by the relevant operators, including a mass term.
-These perturbed CFTs also possess symmetries that lead to a representation of the Virasoro algebra~\cite{1987-Zamolodchikov-JETPL}.
-Further, these are \emph{Integrable field theories} with an infinite number of conserved charges corresponding to an infinite number of symmetries~\cite{1989-Zamolodchikov-Proc}.

-The physical picture is as follows: The stationary black-hole is a critical point that is described by a CFT.
-The black-hole that relaxes to the stationary black-hole is described by deformed CFT near the critical point.
-Given this, the microscopic model of the horizon-fluid should satisfy the following requirements: \begin{enumerate} \item At $P$, the system is at the critical point and is described by a CFT. \item Near $P$ on $\mathcal{H}^+$, the model is described by a perturbed CFT. \item One of the representations of the Virasoro algebra corresponding to the perturbed CFT is also a representation of the $\mathcal{S}1$ diffeomorphism symmetry. \end{enumerate}
+The perturbed CFT we choose possesses symmetries that lead to a representation of the Virasoro algebra~\cite{1987-Zamolodchikov-JETPL}.
+These are \emph{Integrable field theories} with an infinite number of conserved charges corresponding to an infinite number of symmetries~\cite{1989-Zamolodchikov-Proc}.
+The crucial point that allows us to model the black-hole horizon-fluid by such a perturbed CFT model is that one of the representations of the Virasoro algebra corresponding to the perturbed CFT is also a representation of the $\mathcal{S}1$ diffeomorphism symmetry.
+Throughout what follows, we use natural units setting $\hbar = c = G = k_B = 1$.

-The rest of this article is organized as follows: In Secs. \eqref{sec:2}, \eqref{sec:3}, we discuss the key properties of the Eight-vertex Baxter model and its relation to a deformed CFT.
-In Sec. (\ref{sec:4}), we discuss the continuum limit of the model and its relation to the horizon-fluid.
-In Sec. \eqref{sec:5}, we derive the bulk viscosity from the microscopic model.
-Finally, in Sec. \eqref{sec:6}, we discuss the implications of our results.